Understanding Types of Research – With Example

 It is a type of research that you can perform for examining and resolving issues in real life.
 In such a type of research, you can use scientific techniques for resolving the issue.
-Applied research is helpful in analyzing the ways things are changed.
+Applied research helps analyze the ways things are changed.

-Applied research is helpful in relation to resolving the issues which have a great influence on a human being.
+Applied research is helpful in resolving the issues which have a great influence on a human being.